Tw1ddle/MarkovNameGenerator/README.md

 Bradnincham
 ```

 You can save or share custom training data, settings and results.
-Hit the "Get Sharing Link" button on the demo page - simply copy the custom URL that gets generated.
-Note that large training data sets may create URLs that are too long for some browsers or servers to handle.
+Hit the "Get Sharing Link" button on the demo page and copy the generated URL.
+Be aware that large training data sets can create URLs that are too long for some browsers and servers to handle.

 ## Install ##